ghazaal71/loganmeetsworld/_posts/2019-03-03-patents-bot.markdown

 ### USPTO databases

 So, you may be thinking that means the Patent Application Alert Service (PAAS) spits out an alert for _every_ non-foreign, non-provisional, and non-national-security related patent application before a patent is granted, but this isn't exactly true.
 Applications that come through the application database will result in alerts to PAAS.
-However, patents may be approved already by the 18 month publication deadline.
+However, in some cases, a patent may be approved before the 18 month publication deadline.

 There are two major public databases for doing full-text searches for information related to patents: AppFT and PatFT, which contain information for patent _applications_ and patents that were approved.